IsraelAbebe/plant_disease_experiments/README.md

 # Usage

-	Python main.py [--image  IMAGE FILE] [--segment BOOLIAN PARAMETER] [--species SPECIES TYPE] [--Model PREDICTION_MODEL]
+	Python main.py IMAGE_FILE [--segment BOOLEAN_PARAMETER] [--species SPECIES_TYPE] [--model PREDICTION_MODEL]

 	arguments

-		- --image       loaction of the image
+		- IMAGE_FILE    loaction of the image
 		- --segment     True to  Segment before prediction , False not to
 		- --species     one of the Following Specious :  Apple,Cherry,Corn, Grape,Peach, Pepper,Potato,Strawberry, Sugercane, Tomato
-		- --model       what models do you want to use VGG or Inception_V3
+		- --model       what models do you want to use, vgg or inceptionv3